-Museum Studies Graduate Programs & Schools in South Dakota
+Museum Studies Programs & Graduate Schools in South Dakota

-What is a Museum Studies Degree?
+What is a Museum Studies Degree? in South Dakota

 Museum Studies Graduate Programs focus on how to maintain and manage a museum or certain aspects of one.
-Museum studies programs, sometimes called “museology,” are highly interdisciplinary.
+Museum curator degree, sometimes called “museology,” are highly interdisciplinary.
 Depending on the school, this could mean studying business, public leadership, or art history and collections.
 Students may also choose to study a specialized field like anthropology, or practice advanced archival skills.
-What do all these paths have in common?
-An unyielding passion for community, education, culture and history—not to mention the drive to share all that with others.

 Choosing Graduate Programs in Museum Studies in South Dakota

 On top of selecting a program level, degree type, and program format, you might have a few additional concerns when deciding between museum studies graduate programs.
 Here are some more things you might want to think about.